Do you have a baby leopard gecko on the way, but you’re worried you won’t take care of it correctly?

 Sure, the tails grow back, but the patterns never match up perfectly and are usually stubbier.

 Be patient and be prepared for running and jumping.

 This doesn’t mean you shouldn’t interact with them more often.

 It’s OK to interact daily by stroking them, but be on the lookout for signs of stress.

 If you see this, give them a break.

 Just be aware of their signs and safety, and your pet will grow up with a good bond.

 We hope you enjoyed learning about how to take care of a baby leopard gecko.

-Fortunately, the difference between them as babies and adults are minimal.
+Fortunately, the difference between them as babies and adults is minimal.

-Make sure the tank is set up regularly, feed them appropriate-sized insects daily, and handle them with extra care.
+Ensure the tank is set up regularly, feed them appropriately-sized insects daily, and handle them with extra care.